mrccnt/php-daemon/README.md

 ugly.
 There is a more elegant ways to do all this.

 By utilizing `systemd` and a single phar file we will create a daemon that is fully implemented in our Ubuntu system.
-The daemon will listen to POSIX signals like `SIGTERM`, `SIGHUP`, etc. Besides `install.sh` and `uninstall.sh` no shell scripts are needed to run the daemon.
+The daemon will listen to POSIX signals like `SIGTERM`, `SIGHUP`, etc. No shell scripts are needed to run the daemon.

 ## How does it work